How is memory organized in RimStone

 Each memory block (ID+Length+string+trailing null) is a memory allocated by standard C'd memory allocation, while memory table is a continuous block that's frequently cached to produce fast access to string's properties.

-This is in contrast to general purpose memory-safe languages where libraries, modules, methods etc. are implemented in the memory-safe language and the entire implementation is subject to memory-safe instrumentation and/or other methods, such as bounds checking etc. It means that inherently such languages may perform more work doing such safe-memory checks.
+This is in contrast to many general purpose memory-safe languages where libraries, modules, methods etc. are implemented in the memory-safe language and the entire implementation is subject to memory-safe instrumentation and/or other methods, such as bounds checking etc. It means that inherently such languages may perform more work doing such safe-memory checks, and therefore may be slower.

 Finally, by default memory is not deallocated immediately after it's out of scope.
-Rather, the freeing happens when a request is complete, because the request is really the "unit" of work in a web-service based language like Golf.
+Rather, the freeing happens when a request is complete, because the request is really the "unit" of work in a web-service based language like RimStone.
+This also makes final deallocation of memory faster because access to memory structure block is cached and optimized for such operation.

 Copyright (c) 2019-2025 Gliim LLC.
 All contents on this web site is "AS IS" without warranties or guarantees of any kind.